Updated 9 December 2018

 Before you panic too much, take a close look at your usual budget and how much you need to spend for the rest of the month.
 Are there any regular payments you can cancel for this month?
 What can you cut back on so that your expenses are more affordable?
 For example, perhaps you usually give yourself a certain amount to spend on food.
 If you’ve got another expense to take care of, cutting back on your grocery spend for the month can help to make things more manageable.
 Eating slightly less exciting food for a few weeks isn’t going to kill you, although it might get you down a little.
 You can save in a variety of ways, from shopping at a different store to cooking your meals in bulk.

 When you have a one-off payment you need to take care of, finding something that you can sell for extra cash is a good idea.
-It’s not going to work as a long-term solution, unless you can set up a retail business, but it will help you out when you’re in a bind.
+It’s not going to work as a long-term solution unless you can set up a retail business, but it will help you out when you’re in a bind.
 There could be lots of things in your home that you can sell.
 Perhaps you have clothes you no longer wear, old books and DVDs, gadgets and electronics, or anything else you don’t use enough.
-You can sell online using eBay, Facebook or other useful sites like Craigslist.
+You can start selling on Amazon, Facebook or other useful sites like Craigslist.
 Or you could sell directly to friends, or hold a garage or yard sale.

 If you’ve recently made a purchase and haven’t used your new item yet, you could consider returning it and get your money back.
 Before you take your item back, you need to check consumer laws and store policy on returning items.
 Most of the time, you’ll need your receipt to be able to get your money back.
 You might also have to leave the item in re-sellable condition.
 For example, you might need to return items of clothing with the tags still on them or other items in the original box.
 Of course, if you find that something you bought is damaged when you get it home and open it, you can also return it.
 However, be aware that some stores might only offer you store credit, and not cash.

 Borrow Money from Friends or Family